Notes to broadcasters

 Delaying sex is a traditional family planning method.

-But if you can’t wait, use modern contraceptive methods to space pregnancies at least every two years.
+But if you can’t wait, use contraceptives to space out pregnancies by at least two years.
 This will help maintain good family health, reduce family expenses, and help your sons and daughters have a good childhood and a good future.

 Contributed by: Gladson Makowa, Info-Exchange Agency/Story Workshop